[Analysis] EU strategy hopeful of Russia detente

 It was clear-eyed about Russia's threat to the EU since its "watershed" attack on Ukraine in 2014.

-Europe ought to be "pushing back aggressive acts and constraining its [Russia's] capacity to undermine EU's interests" in multiple regional conflicts it noted.
+Europe ought to be "pushing back aggressive acts and constraining its [Russia's] capacity to undermine [the] EU's interests" in multiple regional conflicts, it noted.

 "Use of hybrid tactics, cyberattacks, and disinformation are part of the reality in dealing with Russia," and ties had "severely deteriorated", it added.